adrielgro/chat-room-node-vue3-ts-graphql/README.md

-# Real-Time Chat with GraphQL and Vue 3
+# Real-Time Chat with NodeJS and Vue 3

-Welcome to our real-time chat application built with GraphQL, Vue 3, Node.js, and TypeORM.
+Welcome to our real-time chat application built with Node.js, Vue 3, GraphQL and TypeORM.
 This project enables instant communication with GraphQL Subscriptions, utilizing a clean architecture for maintainability and Vuex for state management.
 It's styled with Tailwind CSS for a sleek and responsive user interface.

 ## Features